-2 killed Friday after ‘string of tragic events’ linked to Rainier Beach shooting
+2 killed Friday after ‘string of tragic events’ linked to Rainier Valley shooting

 Police say “a string of tragic events” left two people dead Friday in connection with a reported shooting and a hit-and-run collision in South Seattle, while at least five people were wounded in a separate shooting nearby.

 Police responding to reports of gunfire in the 8700 block of Seward Park Avenue South around 8 p.m.
-Friday were unable to revive a wounded man found near the Atlantic City Boat Ramp in Rainier Beach, Seattle police reported.
+Friday were unable to revive a wounded man found near the Atlantic City Boat Ramp in the Rainier Beach area, Seattle police reported.

 A gray car that witnesses saw fleeing that shooting scene was seen striking and killing a pedestrian 4 miles away at the intersection of Rainier Avenue South and Martin Luther King Jr. Way South, police said.
 An occupant of that car was located later at Harborview Medical Center, police said.